Seiten

 Share article:

-On June 4, 2025, US President Donald Trump signed a new proclamation that imposes far-reaching entry and visa restrictions for nationals from a total of 19 countries from June 9, 2025 at 00:01 Eastern Daylight Time (EDT).
+On June 4, 2025, US President Donald Trump signed a new proclamation that has imposed far-reaching entry and visa restrictions on nationals from a total of 19 countries since June 9, 2025.

-Foreign citizens who are outside the United States and do not have a valid US visa on the effective date are affected – these may no longer enter the US once the proclamation comes into force.
+This affects foreign nationals who are outside the United States and do not have a valid US visa on the effective date – they are no longer allowed to enter the US since the proclamation came into force.

 The aim of the measure is to protect the United States from terrorism and threats to national and public security, according to the Trump administration.